List of horses of the American Civil War

 For the Union troops, the United States Army Quartermaster Corps was responsible for procuring horses, under the leadership of Brigadier General Montgomery C. Meigs.
 There was also a Confederate Quartermaster-General's Department.
 However, many of the officers on both sides and Confederate cavalrymen road their personal horses in a policy of "self mounting".
 Confederate soldiers were paid forty cents a day for the use of their horse.
 Both sides frequently used formal impressment of horses, leaving a receipt with owners, who could claim future payment for their horses.

-Depending on their role, military horses required specific characteristics; cavalry horses needed to be able to ride in synch with other horses, follow their rider's instructions, and tolerate battle sounds.
+Depending on their role, military horses required specific characteristics; cavalry horses needed to be able to ride in synchrony with other horses, follow their rider's instructions, and tolerate battle sounds.
 Most horses even learned bugle calls and would respond to them without an additional prompt from their rider.
 However, the horses had a harder time learning to move in tight formations and to ignore the sights and sounds of a battle.
 Many soldiers also described horses that had behavioral issues, such as biting, kicking, and running off with their riders.
 Horse historian Earl J. Hess notes that some of this misbehavior may have been related to wartime trauma.

 At the end of the war, Union General Ulysses S. Grant agreed to Confederate General Robert E. Lee's terms of surrender, which included allowing Confederate soldiers to keep their personal horses so that they would be able to farm and plant spring crops once they returned home.

 There are memorials dedicated to the Civil War horses in Middleburg, Virginia; Fort Riley, Kansas; Four Oaks, North Carolina; and Murfreesboro, Tennessee.
 In addition, many of the memorial statues of Civil War notables are depicted on horseback.
 Robert E. Lee on Traveller is a bronze sculpture by Alexander Phimister Proctor that was formerly installed at Turtle Creek Park in Dallas, Texas.
 Cavalry Charge by Henry Merwin Shrady and the Ulysses S. Grant Memorial by Henry Shrady both depict General Grant on horseback.

 Following is a list of named horses and the notable Union and Confederate soldiers or operatives who rode them during the Civil War.